 Stacked habitat bar charts were also created to portray the spatial variation of hydraulically suitable habitat throughout the Escondida reach.
-Bar charts were created for 1962, 1972, 1992, 2002, and 2012.
+Bar charts displaying width of habitat were created for 1962, 1972, 1992, 2002, and 2012.
+To convert this to an the area of habitat, these values can be multiplied by 500 feet (the approximate distance between agg/deg lines).
 There is little available habitat at the lower discharges for the year 2012, so first a plot of 2012 habitat is shown up to 3,000 cfs in Figure 55.
 The full stacked habitat chart for 2012 is shown in Figure 56, and the other years are included in Appendix D.